 There are two main reasons solar makes sense in California.
 The rapidly escalating price of electric bills, and the rapidly dropping cost of solar power.
-Home battery systems are starting to make sense in California too.
+Furthermore, home battery systems are starting to make sense in California too.
 Consumers served by the state’s three largest utilities, SDG&E, PCE, and SCE, can save substantially by using home batteries to power their homes during peak TOU rates.

 Solar power incentives in California

 Net Energy Metering.
 California residents who are served by SDG&E, PGE, and SCE participate in the states’ Net Energy Metering program (NEM).
 The NEM program enables homeowners and others who sell surplus electricity that their solar system generates to their utilities to receive a bill credit for that energy.
 Those credits roll over month after month.
-If the utility customer has a credit surplus at the end of the year, they receive a payment for those credits.
+Later, at the end of the year, if the utility customer has a credit surplus they receive a payment for those credits.

 Federal tax credit.
 Like residents of all 50 states, Californians may be eligible for the Federal Tax Credit for solar power.
 The credit currently stands at 30% of the price you paid to install your solar system.
 Beginning December 30th, the credit begins to phase out.
-Homeowners who want the full 30% credit must have Permission to Operate (PTO) by December 30th, 2019.
+Consequently, homeowners who want the full 30% credit must have Permission to Operate (PTO) by December 30th, 2019.
 Because of possible delays in inspections and permitting of solar power, anyone who wants the full credit should plan to begin installing by September 30th, 2019, 90 days before the cutoff date.